-A project of this scale requires leadership with a demonstrable track-record of program administration and scientific excellence.
+A project of this scale requires leadership with a demonstrable track record of program administration and scientific excellence.
 Both the USC and UCLA groups have demonstrated leadership in large scientific efforts.
-The EpiBioS4Rx Center Without Walls will be led by Dr. Jerome Engel as the Lead PI and Center Director.
-Dr. Engel is Director of the UCLA Seizure Disorder Center, he is a clinical epileptologists and basic neuroscientist with over 50 years of extensive experience leading large projects for research on epileptogenesis in patients and experimental models of human epilepsy including TBI/PTE.
+The EpiBioS4Rx Center Without Walls will be led by Dr. Jerome Engel, the Lead PI and Center Director.
+Dr. Engel is Director of the UCLA Seizure Disorder Center, and he is a clinical epileptologists and basic neuroscientist with over 50 years of extensive experience leading large projects for research on epileptogenesis in patients and experimental models of human epilepsy including TBI/PTE.
 He is also an international authority in the field of epilepsy biomarkers.
 Dr. Engel is highly regarded nationally, and internationally, for his leadership abilities.
 He has been PI of the P20 planning grant and was instrumental in preparing this CWOW proposal, including organizing four preliminary workshops at UCLA.
-His decade’s long career in the field of epilepsy makes him perfectly suited to bring together the 3 projects and 4 cores into a comprehensive Center
+His decades-long career in the field of epilepsy makes him perfectly suited to bring together the 3 projects and 4 cores into a comprehensive Center.

 The EpiBioS P20 award was made to the Laboratory of Neuro Imaging (LONI) at UCLA because only LONI has the uniquely comprehensive administrative team with extensive experience managing very large, complex projects.
 LONI has now moved to USC, consequently, EpiBioS4Rx will now be based at USC, and Dr. Arthur Toga, Director of LONI, will be the Contact PI.
 LONI has been the lead on many multi-center U-type projects and has the necessary infrastructure and personal to insure a smooth and efficient operation from finances to science.
 LONI developed the bioinformatics platform to identify biomarkers for ADNI, as well as several other multicenter projects on Parkinson’s disease, Huntington’s disease, and other brain disorders.
 LONI is currently the most sophisticated bioinformatics program for biomarker studies in the world.
 Since LONI moved to USC, it has worked effectively with UCLA to jointly administer activities of the P20, including preparation of this CWOW proposal, and this inter-institutional collaboration will continue if the CWOW is funded.

-Scientific and programmatic leadership will be provided by Dr. Engel at UCLA.
+Dr. Engel at UCLA will provide scientific and programmatic leadership.
 UCLA is also the site of Project 3, where clinical data will be coordinated, and one of the sites for Projects 1 and 2 where animal data will be collected.
-Financial management of the center will be provided by Dr. Toga at USC.
+Dr. Toga at USC will provide financial management of the center.
 USC is also the site of the Informatics and Analytics Core.
 Dr. Toga has the administrative resources to efficiently administer this grant, and thus, USC was selected by the PIs as the prime awardee site.
-The combined efforts of the two sites is required to fully administer this center.
+The combined effort of the two sites is required to fully administer this center.

 Arthur W. Toga, Ph.D., Co-Project Lead, 0.60 Calendar Months.
 Dr. Toga is the founder and director of the Laboratory of Neuro Imaging (LONI).
 He is director of the USC Stevens Neuroimaging and Informatics Institute.
 His formal training in neuroscience, computer science and informatics makes him well suited to lead this project.
 Dr. Toga has a career-long funding and publication record in informatics.
 He directs several national and international collaborative studies that involve multi-site acquisition of data, coordination of analysis, and dissemination of data and results.
-Dr. Toga has experience and expertise in image analysis, brain atlasing, multimodal integration, large scale multi-site trials, databasing and scientific visualization.
+Dr. Toga has experience and expertise in image analysis, brain atlasing, multimodal integration, large-scale multisite trials, databasing and scientific visualization.
 He has developed a comprehensive supercomputing facility for neuroscience incorporating the latest technology in the analysis of structure and function of the brain in health and disease.
 Dr. Toga has the skills, knowledge, and resources necessary to serve as the contact PI for EpiBioS4Rx.